 Paradigm Treatment offers a number of options for financing treatment.
 We are happy to assist you in exploring all avenues available to your family.

 The first day you enter treatment, we begin planning your return home.
 Your life at home, outside of treatment remains the center point of all that we do.
 Every individual and group session is designed to provide you with skills and knowledge that are directly applicable to your life outside of treatment.
-Of equal or greater importance, we provide aftercare services, for as long as adolescents and/or their families choose to utilize them.
+Of equal or greater importance, we provide aftercare services, for as long as adolescents and/or their families choose to utilize them, some for an extra fee.
 This includes, but is not limited to individual or family therapy sessions, parent support services, and on-going case management.
 These services can be provided in person, by phone, or via Skype.
 As with treatment plans, every aftercare plan is individualized and based on each teen’s unique needs and objectives.

 If we haven’t answered your question(s) simply give us a call at 603-386-1282.
 Whether or not your loved one comes to Paradigm Treatment, we are here to assist you and answer your questions 24 hours a day, seven days a week.
 We know how difficult it is to reach out and ask for help.
 It is the first and most challenging step on the road to recovery.